 Riemer & Braunstein’s Land Use / Land Use Litigation Department integrates the firm’s Land Use practice and its Litigation practice areas into a cohesive practice group to provide clients with quality targeted legal advice.
 Oftentimes, development projects entail potential assessments of challenges to permits as well as environmental and other governmental regulation implications.
 The firm’s attorneys in these practice areas have extensive experience working together in all phases of real estate development projects and advocating for, and defending, our clients’ rights from numerous challenges and before various forums at the Federal, State and local levels.
 By coordinating these two practice areas, the firm has the ability to bring experienced talent to unique and often complex issues to develop cohesive and effective strategies in connection with the permitting of projects.

 The firm’s land use practice is spearheaded by Robert Buckley and Mark Vaughan, two well-known and very experienced practitioners in representing real estate developers, property owners, and tenants in guiding real estate projects through the complicated network of Federal, State and local land use permitting.
 Our Burlington and Boston based attorneys focus on representing developers on projects throughout Massachusetts and cover the full spectrum of land use law, including the permitting and development of large corporate campuses and office parks, retail and mixed use redevelopments, and other commercial, industrial, and life science projects, as well as the permitting of multi-family housing developments, transit-oriented housing, and affordable housing developments approved pursuant to MGL Chapter 40B and Chapter 40R.
 Our staff also includes the services of a land use planner.
-The Burlington, Massachusetts office has been at the forefront of these activities for its more than 45 years of operation.
+The Burlington, Massachusetts office has been at the forefront of these activities for its 50 years of operation.

 Allocation of land use litigation resources to support this permitting effort is currently coordinated by Dennis E. McKenna who is a member of the firm’s Management Team and Chairman of the firm’s Litigation Department.
 Through this position, he is able to effectively mobilize resources on an as needed basis.
 Our land use litigation attorneys handle not only hearings before boards and agencies, but have extensive experience representing developers and real estate property owners in connection with zoning appeals, as well as before administrative agencies such as the Massachusetts Department of Environmental Protection.
 Many times to successfully assist in the entitlement of a development project, we have to work to resolve challenges by zealous third parties.